smolgroot/orbitdb-react-app/README.md

 1. **Initialization**: Creates a minimal libp2p instance in offline mode
 2. **Database Setup**: Opens an OrbitDB events database for storing tweets
+3. **Data Loading**: Loads existing tweets from OrbitDB + localStorage backup
-3. **Twitter UI**: Three-column layout with left navigation, center feed, right sidebar
+4. **Twitter UI**: Three-column layout with left navigation, center feed, right sidebar
-4. **Tweet Composition**: Full-screen modal composer with character limits and validation
+5. **Tweet Composition**: Full-screen modal composer with character limits and validation
-5. **Tweet Display**: Twitter-style cards with avatars, usernames, and timestamps
+6. **Tweet Display**: Twitter-style cards with avatars, usernames, and timestamps
+7. **Data Persistence**: Dual-layer persistence with OrbitDB + localStorage backup

+## 💾 Data Persistence

+### How Tweets Persist After Page Refresh

+The app implements a **dual-layer persistence system** to ensure tweets never get lost:

+#### 1. **Primary Storage - OrbitDB**
-6. **Data Persistence**: All tweets are stored in the decentralized OrbitDB database
+- All tweets are stored in a decentralized OrbitDB database
+- Uses IPFS content addressing for permanent storage
+- Survives page refreshes, browser restarts, and even computer reboots
+- Database files are stored locally in the browser's IndexedDB

+#### 2. **Backup Storage - localStorage**
+- Every tweet is automatically backed up to browser localStorage
+- Provides instant fallback if OrbitDB has loading issues
+- Ensures data availability even during OrbitDB initialization

+#### 3. **Loading Strategy**
+1. **On App Start**: Attempts to load tweets from OrbitDB database
+2. **Fallback**: If OrbitDB fails, loads from localStorage backup
+3. **Sync**: Keeps both storage layers synchronized

+#### 4. **When You Add a Tweet**
+1. Saves to OrbitDB database with cryptographic hash
+2. Immediately backs up to localStorage
+3. Updates UI with real-time display
+4. All future page refreshes will show your tweets

 ## 🖼️ User Interface